esimkowitz/Slide-Summarizer/README.md

 php composer-setup.php
 php -r "unlink('composer-setup.php');"
 ```
-### Get Credentials for OAuth 2.0 Service Account
+### Get Credentials for OAuth 2.0 Login
-Use the following [tutorial](https://developers.google.com/api-client-library/php/auth/service-accounts) to enable OAuth 2.0 for server-to-server applications.
-When following these instructions, remember to give the service account scope to the Google Drive and Google Slides APIs.
+Use the following [tutorial](https://developers.google.com/api-client-library/php/auth/web-app#creatingcred) to enable OAuth 2.0 for web applications.

-The necessary code framework to use the OAuth service account is already included in the program, all that you need to add is the `service_account.json` file obtained by following the instructions in the "Creating a service account" section.
+The necessary code framework to use the OAuth client is already included in the program, all that you need to add is the `client_secret.json` file obtained by following the instructions in the "Creating web application credentials" section.

-After downloading the `service_account.json` file from the Credentials wizard, move the file into the project in the repository's root directory and rename it `service-account-credentials.json` or properly adjust the file path to it in the [`base.php`](web/public/templates/base.php) file.
-From here, move the project into Apache's document root.
+After downloading the `client_secret.json` file from the Credentials wizard, move the file into the project or properly adjust the file path to it in the `oauth2callback.php` and `slide_reader.php` files.
+From here, move the project into Apache or Nginx's document root.

 ### Install the Google Client Library
 Run the following command to install the library using composer: